nijumi/metar/README.md

 metar
 =====
-This is a tool to fetch meterological information from the National Oceanic and Atmospheric Administration's (NOAA) [Aviation Weather Center](http://aviationweather.gov/adds/metars/ "ADDS - METARs").
+This is a tool to fetch meteorological information from the National Oceanic and Atmospheric Administration's (NOAA) [Aviation Weather Center](http://aviationweather.gov/adds/metars/ "ADDS - METARs").

 Prerequisites: